-for a good few years now, i’ve been making my albums available in public places so whoever wants them can take them at their leisure. i’ll let this blog post serve as the official notice that i’m not going to be doing that anymore. i was going to take the time to explain all the different reasons behind this decision, but i don’t really feel like getting into it all at this juncture. suffice to say it’s time for a change.
+For a good few years now, I’ve been making my albums available in public places so whoever wants them can take them at their leisure.
+I’ll let this blog post serve as the official notice that I’m not going to be doing that anymore.
+I was going to take the time to explain all the different reasons behind this decision, but I don’t really feel like getting into it all at this juncture.
+Suffice to say it’s time for a change.

-no communication, no music.
+No communication, no music.

-what i’m doing is not allowing anything anyone else wants or thinks to exert any influence over any part of what i do anymore. i’m still not charging any money for the music, and i’m not putting full albums up in digital form here or anywhere else. that would be compromising and, on some level, giving up. what i’m doing here is the exact opposite. if anything, i think this makes an even stronger statement about not viewing music as a product or an attention-generating tool. i just don’t feel the need to be so vocal about it or throw it in anyone’s face anymore.
+What I’m doing is not allowing anything anyone else wants or thinks to exert any influence over any part of what I do anymore.
+I’m still not charging any money for the music, and I’m not putting full albums up in digital form here or anywhere else.
+That would be compromising and, on some level, giving up, because I would be saying, “My way doesn’t work.
+I’ll do it your way.”

-the best course of action, as far as i can see, is to make the whole thing even more personal and scale it back a little. so that’s what i’m going to do.
+The best course of action, as far as I can see, is to make the whole thing even more personal and scale it back a little.
+So that’s what I’m going to do.

-in plain language: for all intents and purposes, my music is now “free mailing list only”, and the how/where to get CDs page has been edited to reflect that.
+In plain language: for all intents and purposes, my music is now “free mailing list only”, and the How/Where to Get CDs page has been edited to reflect that.

-and really, i think the occasional small moment of acknowledgment (i’m not asking for or expecting epic e-novels like the ones i write) is a pretty small price to pay for a lifetime of free music.
+And really, I think the occasional small moment of acknowledgment (I’m not asking for or expecting epic eNovels like the ones I write) is a pretty small price to pay for a lifetime of free music.